Rel1cx/eslint-react/README.md

 # eslint-plugin-react-ts

-Note: This plugin is still in development.
-It is not recommended to use it on a large scale for the time being.
+Note: This plugin is still in early development and is not ready for use.

-## Todo

-### Rules

-- [ ] react-ts/jsx-key
-- [ ] react-ts/jsx-uses-react
-- [x] react-ts/jsx-boolean-value
-- [ ] react-ts/jsx-no-comment-textnodes
-- [ ] react-ts/jsx-no-leaked-render
-- [ ] react-ts/no-children-prop
-- [ ] react-ts/no-danger-with-children
-- [ ] react-ts/no-direct-mutation-state
-- [ ] react-ts/no-is-mounted
-- [ ] react-ts/no-render-return-value
-- [ ] react-ts/no-string-refs
-- [ ] react-ts/no-unescaped-entities
-- [ ] react-ts/no-unknown-property
-- [ ] react-ts/no-unsafe
-- [ ] react-ts/require-render-return

 ## Installation